valocode/bubbly/docs/SPECIFICATION.md

 1. The **Client Configs** tell the Bubbly client everything it needs to know about what to do.
 This includes: the location of the *Bubbly server*, where the *input data* is, what to upload to the *Bubbly server*, etc. All the client configs are defined in HCL files.
 2. The **Input Data** is the data which should be uploaded to the Bubbly server and can come from any source, such as a JSON or XML file, or by querying a REST API or by executing a command line tool.
 Before it is uploaded it needs to be converted into the expected format, which is defined by the *schema*, and the *importers* are used to convert the data.
 3. The **Schema** defines the format to store the data in Bubbly.
 It is not strictly SQL but follows a similar approach of defining tables with relations.
 The schema is defined using HCL and uploaded to the Bubbly server or provided as a config during startup.
-4. The **Importers** define the expected *input data* and how to convert that into a data structure defined by the *schema* so that Bubbly can store understand the *input data*.
+4. The **Importers** define the expected *input data* and how to convert that into an internal data structure that can be later processed in-memory.
+5. The **Translators** define how to use the imported data from the *importers* and how to translate that into a data structure defined by the defined *schema*.

 All of the configurations, schemas, importers and such are defined as HCL, which provides the necessary high level abstraction to make configuring Bubbly easy, but still provides the necessary flexibility to process lots of different types of data.